-1.2 The Need for Vegetative Forest Stand Treatment Thinning Stands 70 to 90 Years Old Existing Condition: The areas, shown on Map 6 in the map appendix, in blue, have an over story of Douglas-fir, Western Hemlock and grand fir, with diameters of 8 to 20 inches and a canopy cover of 50 to 80 %.
+The Need for Vegetative Forest Stand Treatment Thinning Stands 70 to 90 Years Old Existing Condition: The areas shown on Map 6 in the map appendix in light blue, have an over story of Douglas-fir Western Hemlock and grand fir with diameters of 8 to 20 inches and a story of Douglas-fir, Western Hemlock and grand fir, with diameters of 8 to 20 inches and a canopy cover of 50 to 80 %.
 Remnant trees are few and scattered.
 The second layer is sparse, made up of western hemlock and grand fir, with diameters of 5 to 10 inches and a canopy cover of 0 to 30 %.
 The ground layer is very sparse, consisting of scattered vine maple shrubs and suppressed western hemlock or grand fir saplings with a diameter of less than 4 inches.
 These stands have very high stem densities.
 There are 122 acres (3% of the planning area) in this condition.

-Photo 1: Thinning Stands 70 to 90 Years Old Representative picture of stand condition
+Photo 1: Thinning Stands 70 to 90 Years Old.
+Representative picture of stand condition.

-Need for Action: The major cause of declining stand health is competition due to density and disease.
+Need for Action: The major cause of declining stand health is competition due to density.
 High tree densities result in poor crown development, poor diameter growth, and a low resistance to, and high incidence of, insects and disease.
 The Douglas-fir is beginning to self thin, while the hemlock is showing signs of Indian Paint Fungus.
 Over the next twenty years, fuel loading would become extreme.
 There is a need for reducing densities to promote the growth of healthy, desirable species, while meeting other resource objectives.